Walter Ulbricht: Cult of personality

-With his below-average height of 165 cm, his high-pitched voice, which may have come into being as a result of a larynx disease he carried with him since 1925, his strong Saxon accent, his lack of rhetorical talent, his consistent use of the confirmatory term "ja?" at the end of sentences and his generally dislikeable character, Ulbricht was a very uncharismatic politician.
-After attempts to stylise him as a charismatic leader in the 1950s failed due to lack of popular support, the East German leadership at least pretended that such charisma existed.
-The historian Rainer Gries states on that subject: "Ultimately, the Ulbricht propaganda no longer focussed on the acquisition of charisma, but merely the pretention of charisma."
+With his below-average height of 165 cm, his high-pitched voice, which may have come into being as a result of a larynx disease he carried with him since 1925, his strong Saxon accent, his lack of rhetorical talent, his consistent use of the confirmatory term "ja?" at the end of sentences, Ulbricht was a very uncharismatic politician.
+After attempts to reinvent him as a charismatic leader in the 1950s failed due to lack of popular support, the East German leadership at least pretended that such charisma existed.
+The historian Rainer Gries states on that subject: "Ultimately, the Ulbricht propaganda no longer focused on the acquisition of charisma, but merely the pretension of charisma."

 In the 1950s, several industrial plants, institutions and sport facilities were named after Ulbricht, for example the German Academy for State and Legal Sciences.
 The East German Postal Office replaced its stamp series of the deceased president Pieck with one bearing the portrait of Ulbricht.
 His images were hung in schools, residencies, and industrial facilities.
 In 1956, when Destalinisation started both in the Soviet Union as well as the Eastern Bloc countries, the newspaper Neues Deutschland published an article titled: "With Walter Ulbricht for the fortune of humanity."

 Especially at Ulbricht's round birthdays in 1958, 1963 and 1968, the cult of personality around him was extended.
 The festivities around his 60th birthday in 1953 were however cut short because of the crisis developing into the 1953 East German uprising: An already finished propaganda movie about him was not published and a stamp with his image was not publicised either.
 On other dates, the official East German propaganda followed the standards set by the personality cults of Lenin and Stalin in the Soviet Union.
 On these occasions, Ulbricht's origin from a working-class family was emphasised, he was hailed as the "foundation of a new life" (by Johannes R. Becher) as well as a "worker genius" and "master of the times":